Solving the world’s minuscule mysteries

 Ultimately, the regime fell, and Velkovska was free to travel and study where she pleased.
 She earned her Ph.D. from Stony Brook University in Stony Brook, New York, and spent time as a researcher at Brookhaven National Laboratory before coming to Vanderbilt in 2003.

-These days she’s looking forward to a future of collaboration with faculty, students and postdocs and learning what holds our world together.
+These days, she’s looking forward to continued collaboration with faculty, students and postdocs—learning more about what holds our world together.

 “We have built a vibrant and diverse group,” Velkovska says.
 “The future looks bright and exciting!”